YoruYagami/Redroid/README.md

 # 🚀 Redroid

 Welcome to **Redroid**!
 Enhance your mobile security testing capabilities with this powerful toolset.
-Easily manage and use tools like Frida, Jadx, Apktool, Nuclei, Mob-FS, and more, directly from a user-friendly command-line interface.
+Easily manage and use tools like Frida, Jadx, Apktool, Nuclei, Mob-FS docker Dynamic Analaysis enabled, and more, directly from a user-friendly command-line interface.

 ## 🛠️ Installation